alexcl885/PatriGod_backend/Readme.md

     FROM city c
     JOIN articulo a ON a.ciudad_id = c.id
     JOIN ratingJpa p ON p.articulo_id = a.id
-    LEFT JOIN comida co ON co.id = a.id
+    LEFT JOIN food co ON co.id = a.id
-    LEFT JOIN evento e ON e.id = a.id
+    LEFT JOIN event e ON e.id = a.id
-    LEFT JOIN monumento m ON m.id = a.id
+    LEFT JOIN monument m ON m.id = a.id
     GROUP BY c.id, c.nombre
 ) AS ranking
 ORDER BY puntuacion_promedio DESC